Racist dog whistle escalates to McCarthyism in Kansas attack on college diversity | Opinion - NewsBreak

 One of the few institutions bucking the declining enrollment trend is Wichita State University.
 WSU President Rick Muma told the committee a big part of that is expanding out-of-state recruitment, including offering in-state tuition across borders.

-Minorities are one out of every four WSU students and Latino students are the largest growth group, 16% today and projected to be more than 25% by 2030.
+Members of minorities are 1 in 4 WSU students, and Latino attendees are the largest growth group, 16% today and projected to be more than 25% by 2030.
 “We will be a full Hispanic-serving university by the end of the decade, just by looking at the trajectory,” Muma said.

 And it sends a message to Kansas high school graduates: If you’re a promising minority student, you’ll probably be more valued and happier in some other state’s college system.